Close Banner

 What Disney World Attractions Accept DAS?

-Big Thunder Mountain Railroad at Magic Kingdom
+DAS at Disney World - Big Thunder Mountain Railroad at Magic Kingdom

 Every attraction in Disney World can accommodate the needs of guests with disabilities; you can hop on over to our full list of Disability Access for Disney World Attractions to get the scoop on each individual ride.
 Note that the person holding DAS must meet the height requirements of the ride.

-How Does DAS Work with Disney Genie?
+How Does DAS Work with Lightning Lane Multi Pass (Formerly Disney Genie)?

-For families traveling with a loved one with autism or a related sensory disability, the DAS offers a way to enjoy attractions without waiting in a crowded, often overwhelming space.
 Guest Relations can provide you with an oversized red sticker for your stroller that allows you to bring a stroller directly to the loading area.
 Attractions such as Kilimanjaro Safaris require strollers to be parked at specific points in the line.
 If you have this pass, your child can stay in the stroller until the loading area is reached.
 There are a few exceptions to the policy, as sometimes guests with a DAS stroller tag may not be able to enter areas that the stroller can’t safely navigate.

 Still Have Questions?
 Here Are Our Frogtastic FAQs!